ontiyonke/Hack-School-Winter-Session-1/README.md

 complete the project without the skeleton, but it will be a lot easier to use it.
 You will not get credit for completing the exercises as well, so choose the one most appropriate for your skill level.
 Please only submit one .zip file per team, and include your team access code (Found on Hack School Dashboard) in a text file.
+We will be uploading the project solution midway through the week, so if you haven't cracked it by then try solving it using the solution.

 ###Hints
 * Start with the xml layout.